-In 2018 the Supervisory Board met on a total of 7 occasions.
-In addition, resolutions were passed on 48 occasions by written vote.
+In 2019 the Supervisory Board met on a total of 7 occasions.
+In addition, resolutions were passed on 68 occasions by written vote.

-Dominique Uzel resigned from his post on the Supervisory Board with effect from 13 April 2018.
+Ágnes Rudas resigned from his post on the Supervisory Board with effect from 12 April 2019.

-On 13 April 2018, the Bank's General Meeting elected Mr. Olivier Péqueux as a new member of the Supervisory Board.
+On 12 April 2019, the Bank's General Meeting elected Klára Bella as a new member of the Supervisory Board.

-The main function of the Supervisory Board is to see to it that the Bank has a comprehensive and effectively operating system of oversight and control.
-The agendas of the meetings included, among other things, the review of documents to be submitted to the annual ordinary General Meeting, a report on the annual financial statements and on the proposal concerning the use of the after-tax profit, the review of the Bank's annual and interim financial reports, and the proposal to the General Meeting regarding the auditor to be elected as well as his/her remuneration.
+The main function of the Supervisory Board is to see to it that the Bank has a comprehensive and effectively operating system of oversight and control, and to manage the internal audit organization.
+It is also responsible for verifying the financial institution's annual and interim financial statements, making a suggestion to the annual General Meeting for the acceptance of the documents, reports and annual reports verified by it and submitted to the annual General Meeting, as well as for the acceptance of the proposal for the use of after-tax profits, and the person and remuneration of the auditor to be elected.

 The tasks concerning the management of the internal audit unit includes the acceptance of the audit plan at the bank-group level, and the discussion of the report at the bank-group level of the audits performed by the internal audit units and of the performance of the audit tasks at the bank-group level.
 The principles and frameworks of the long-term remuneration and incentives system for employees in senior positions are determined by the General Meeting.
-With effect from 2014, the provisions of the Bank Group's Remuneration Policy are approved, implemented and reviewed by the Supervisory Board, while the Board of Directors is responsible for their monitoring.
-Accordingly, it adopts the necessary decisions in matters related to the operating of the Remuneration Policy.
+With effect from 2014, the principles of the Bank Group's Remuneration Policy are approved and reviewed by the Supervisory Board, while the Board of Directors is responsible for the annual internal audit of the Policy.

-Additional agenda items include compliance with the provisions of the Credit Institutions Act, the situation regarding group-level implementation of the Unified Internal Audit System and the further development of the system, a review of the volume and composition of the qualified receivables portfolio, changes in impairment and in the risk provisioning obligation, report on compliance activity, etc.
+Additional agenda items of the meetings of the Supervisory Board included compliance with the provisions of the Credit Institutions Act, the situation in terms of implementation at group level of the Unified Internal Audit System and the further development of the system, a review of the volume and composition of the qualified receivables portfolio, report on compliance activity, etc.

-1.2 Audit Committee
+1.3 Audit Committee

-The Audit Committee is a body that assists the work of the Supervisory Board in relation to the monitoring of the financial reporting system, selection of the auditor, and cooperation with the auditor.
-Under its new powers exercised since 1 January 2017, it monitors the internal audit, risk management and reporting systems, as well as the auditor's activity.
+The Audit Committee, consisting of independent members of the Bank's Supervisory Board elected by the General Meeting, is a body that assists the work of the Supervisory Board in relation to the monitoring of the financial reporting system, selection of the auditor, and cooperation with the auditor.
+Under its powers it monitors the internal audit, risk management and reporting systems, as well as the auditor's activity.
 The Audit Committee reviews and monitors - in respect of the entire OTP Bank Group - the auditor's independence, with special regard to the performance of any non-prohibited non-audit services to be provided by the auditor in addition to its audit activity.
-Furthermore, it fulfils the audit committee tasks of the domestic subsidiary banks.
+Furthermore, it fulfils the audit committee tasks of several domestic subsidiary banks.